geo-jules-cross/icemelt-cross/README_v04.md

 The values for `glacnum`, `runmin`, and `runmax` correspond to a spatial configuration of the model.

-The values for parameters `tempadd`, `windmult`, and `albedo_offset` correspond to no adjustments to the input met data.
+The options `tempadd` and `windmult` make adjustments to the input met data.

+The option `albedo_surface` relates to running the various submodels.

+The options `albedo_offset` and `albedo_mult` make additional adjustments to albedo, either as an offset of multiplier.

 The values for parameters `maxiter` and `yeararg` correspond with a configuration of the model to run accross the entire MicroMet period with data, from July 1st 1995 to February 1st 2013 (e.g. 6426 days).